ScioShield/Tartarus/README.md

 ![elasticAlert3](images/alerts.png "alert")

 ## Loading Sigma Rules
 We make use of some existing Sigma rules, located in `./rules` as well I have written my own custom rules to detect Atomic Red Team activity.
 All rules are under DRL.
+The `dvwa` rules are imported for you, just search for "SIGMA" in the rules search bar.
 To load the custom rules replicate the `.env.example` as a `.env` file and delete everything after the values (so everything to the right and including the `#` so it's only key=value per line).
 Have Python 3 installed.
 Install the requirements with a little `python3 -m pip install -r requirements.txt` this will install pySigma needed to load the rules.